DCD-Ecosystem/dcd_protocol/docs/02_dcdcli/03_command-reference/set/set-account-permission.md

 ## Requirements
 * Install the currently supported version of `dcdcli`.
 [[info | Note]]
-| `dcdcli` is bundled with the EOSIO software.
-[Installing EOSIO](../../../00_install/index.md) will also install the `dcdcli` and `dcdksd` comand line tools.
+| `dcdcli` is bundled with the DCD software.
+[Installing DCD](../../../00_install/index.md) will also install the `dcdcli` and `dcdksd` comand line tools.
-* You have access to an EOSIO blockchain.
+* You have access to an DCD blockchain.
-* You have an EOSIO account and access to the account's private key.
+* You have an DCD account and access to the account's private key.

 ## Examples